thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/shared-subscriptions.md

 ## Deleting Shared Subscriptions

-Shared Subscriptions entities can be removed from the ThingsBoard MQTT Broker system using the Web UI or [REST Api]().
+Shared Subscriptions entities can be removed from the ThingsBoard MQTT Broker system using the Web UI or [REST API](/docs/mqtt-broker/application-shared-subscription/).

 There are a few ways of deleting:

 1. **Delete single**.
-   * Click on the Delete icon in the corresponding row of the credentials and confirm action.
+   * Click on the Delete icon in the corresponding row of the subscriptions and confirm action.
    * Click on the row and then click the _Delete Application Shared Subscription_ button in the entity details right side panel.
-2. **Delete mulptiple**.
+2. **Delete multiple**.
    * By clicking on the checkbox you can select multiple items.
 Then click the Delete icon in the top right corner and confirm action.

 {% include images-gallery.html imageCollection="delete-shared-subscriptions" %}

+Once you delete Application Shared Subscription entity, the respectful Kafka topic will also be deleted.
+**Note**, for this `TB_KAFKA_ENABLE_TOPIC_DELETION` environment variable should be set to `true`.